Conveniently located to serve the areas of Miami and South Florida

 Acoustic Wave Therapy

 Another noninvasive fat reduction technique is acoustic wave therapy.
-This process involves the application of short pulsed waves, which are thought to stimulate new collagen growth, encourage development of new blood cells around the fat cells and activate lipases, an enzyme that breaks down fat.
+This process involves the application of short pulsed waves, which are thought to stimulate new collagen growth, encourage the development of new blood cells around the fat cells and activate lipases, an enzyme that breaks down fat.
 The results of this procedure are a skin tightening and a reduced appearance of cellulite.

-Consult with Dr. Rotemberg
+Consult with Dr. Silvia Rotemberg